Free technical help for digital creators - music, video, art, photography, graphic & web design

 download and print out.

-Also known as "Analogue Synthesis", subtractive synthesis was the original synthesis method developed for the early synthesisers of the 1960's and 70's.
+Also known as "Analogue Synthesis", subtractive synthesis was the first practical synthesis technology developed for the early synthesisers of the 1960's and 70's.
 Subtractive synthesis produces distinctly synthetic sounds and involves using Oscillators to create changing electrical pressure soundwaves which are then processed, or "Modified" to alter their pitch, frequency content and amplitude over time.
 In essence, elements of the original waveform are "wobbled" and "subtracted".

 The classic subtractive synth, the Moog Minimoog.